 Talent retention and development may be the area of greatest risk.

 It’s not hard to imagine what instability in your team can do to your firm’s operations.

 What happens when the person who was in charge of everything leaves your firm?

 Every investment firm has that one back-office employee who provides the grease that makes the machine hum.
-When staff members like this leave, that’s when you get a crystal-clear picture of how much you depend on them, how accurate their reconciliations were, and how you counted on their timely reporting.
+When they leave, you get a crystal-clear picture of how much you depend on them.
+You see how accurate their reconciliations were, and how you counted on their timely reporting.

 Consider the following story about a firm that needed help to get back on track after losing key staff members.

 This San Francisco-based investment firm had only five people in their operation, and they lost two key staff members— the same day!
 How’s that for knocking the wind out of your proverbial sails?